wajeht/wajeht/README.md

 This repo consists of me trying to iterate an idea to a minimum viable product.
 The codes are put together with a form of love that may not be as clean or followed the best practices of many of the best paradigms.
 So, use it at your own risk!

-I am currently working on a system <a href="https://prime.jawstrength.com/" target="_blank">(prime)</a> and <a href="https://allkindsofgains.app/" target="_blank">(gains)</a> that can help you analyze, predict, and track many of the day-to-day variables in the powerlifting world.
+I am currently working on a system called <a href="https://allkindsofgains.app/" target="_blank">(gains)</a> that can help you analyze, predict, and track many of the day-to-day variables in the powerlifting world.
 If you're attracted by strength, stay tuned.
 This system will get you mad strong!

 <div align="center">